LED lighting project

-To reduce its carbon footprint, the City is installing new energy-efficient LED street and park lighting.
-This is the first project of its kind in Australia.
+The City of Sydney's LED project is the first of its kind in Australia.

-The City will replace about 6,500 street and park lights with LEDs over the next 3 years.
-LED lights use half the electricity of conventional bulbs and produce half the carbon pollution of conventional lights.
+The City will replace about 6,500 conventional lights with LEDs over the next 3 years.
+LED lights use 40% less electricity than conventional bulbs and produce 40% less carbon pollution.

-New York, London and Hong Kong joined Sydney in another LED trial arranged by international environment collective the Climate Group.
+New York, London and Hong Kong joined Sydney in another LED trial arranged by the international environment collective, the Climate Group.

-More than 90 per cent of people said they found the new lights appealing and three quarters said the LEDs improved visibility.
+More than 90% of people surveyed by the City said they found the new lights appealing and three-quarters said the LEDs improved visibility.

 One of the largest users of street lighting, the local area has 22,000 public lights installed.
 Ausgrid (formerly Energy Australia) maintains 13,500 lights and the City looks after 8,500.